Why Teach in the UCSB Writing Program?

 If you have not taught your own class previously, please design a sample assignment that you would like to use in a course.
 The sample assignment could be for a course in your own field or for a writing course.

 Please understand the purpose of the portfolio is to allow you to give the strongest picture possible of your teaching and/or tutoring experience.
 We do not expect that most TAs will have the opportunity to design courses of their own.
-If you have questions about assembling a teaching portfolio, you may want to bring your materials to Madeleine Sorapure (South Hall 1522, email@example.com) or to Jeffrey Hanson (Girvetz 1321, firstname.lastname@example.org) for a consultation.
+If you have questions about assembling a teaching portfolio, you may want to discuss your materials with Amy Propen (Girvetz 1309, firstname.lastname@example.org), or Jennifer Johnson for a consultation.

 Returning TA Application Procedures